Pulmonary Hypertension and Thromboembolic disease

 Additional findings include:

-• Contrast reflux into the inferior vena cava or hepatic veins, indicative of elevated right-sided cardiac pressures.
+- Dilatation of the inferior vena cava and hepatic veins, due to elevated right-sided pressures.

 Possible causes of PH